Assistance programs in Yolo County.

 Another organization to turn to is Knights Landing Family Resource Center.
 Phone (530) 735-1776.
 The non-profit can help families with children, seniors, and other needy Yolo residents with obtaining free food, groceries, and holiday meals.

 Several other charities and pantries operate in the county.
 They offer free groceries, items such as clothes or holiday food baskets, and maybe even Christmas meals or small toys for kids.
-More on food banks in Yolo County.
+More on free food banks in Yolo County.